Minimal Mahler Measure in Cubic Number Fields: Introduction

 and for an algebraic number we define $M(\alpha)$ to be the Mahler measure of a minimal polynomial for $\alpha$ over $\Q$ (with content 1).
-By work of Kronecker, an algebraic number $\alpha$ has Mahler measure equal to 1 exactly when it is 0 or a root of unity.
-As such, we define the Mahler measure of a number field $K$ to be the minimal Mahler measure of a non-torsion generator,
+We define the minimal Mahler measure of a number field $K$ to be the minimal Mahler measure of a generator,